-Although recent preparatory study at an appropriate level (e.g. Access to HE Diploma) is recommended, students may be considered on the basis of prior evidenced professional/work experience and/or other assessment procedures, and the assessment of personal suitability.
-University Admissions office staff will be able to offer information, advice and guidance on this process.
+Although recent preparatory study at an appropriate level (e.g. Access to HE Diploma) is recommended, students may be considered based on prior evidenced professional/work experience and/or other assessment procedures, and the assessment of personal suitability.
+University Admissions office staff will be able to offer information, advice, and guidance on this process.

-Students with relevant previous study at HND or degree level or extensive experience may be considered eligible for Recognition of Prior Learning.
+Students with relevant previous study at Higher National Diploma (HND) or degree level or extensive experience may be considered eligible for Recognition of Prior Learning.
 Entry may be possible to Year Two of the course, depending upon the qualifications or experience gained.